PretendingToCode/Minecraft-Packet-Fix/README.md

 ## Notes

-Servers with anti-bot plugins will likely flag this program as a bot, and prevent you from connecting.
-To combat this, I will be releasing a Forge mod later this month that does the same thing as this program.
+~~Servers with anti-bot plugins will likely flag this program as a bot, and prevent you from connecting.
+To combat this, I will be releasing a Forge mod later this month that does the same thing as this program.~~

 ~~It's important not to update any of the files with the "node_modules" directory.
 This only works because of changes made to those core modules.
 If you copy the index.js file to your machine, and reinstall minecraft-protocol, this program will not work.~~

+Bungeecord was refusing connections because the proxy used the client's preexisting Minecraft session.
+A username and password are now required to connect to a server from the proxy (Located in login.json.)
+Still working on other forms of proxy detection from servers.

 Minecraft-protocol can now be installed and updated as needed, but modifications will be made to the module files.
 It's advised that you only use these module files with this project.